Research Fellow, The Patrick G Johnston Centre for Cancer Research

 The successful candidate will utilise the unique data from our human tissue samples and mouse tumour models to develop new, and refine existing, molecular subtypes in CRC through a combination of translational bioinformatics and molecular biology.
 Overall, this project aims to unveil the interplay between the epithelial tumour and surrounding immune/stromal cells to ultimately improving our understanding of CRC.

 The successful candidate must have:

-- Have or be about to obtain a PhD in radiation biology, bioinformatics, computational biology or a related subject.
+- Hold (or about to obtain) a PhD in molecular cancer biology, bioinformatics or a related discipline.

 Established in 2007, The Patrick G Johnston Centre for Cancer Research is a 5,000m2 purpose-built interdisciplinary centre, comprised of scientific teams from Biomedical Science, Clinical Medicine, Chemistry, Mathematics, Engineering and Radiobiology.
 The centre works collaboratively with partners around the world in order to translate research into innovative cancer treatments that enhance and extend life.